Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-three.md

 So, what I wanted to do was to create a very filmic, very color-pushed visual effect with noise, maybe a little like an [Anton Corbijn image in color](https://youtu.be/u1xrNaTO1bI?t=20), but much more unreal.
 I was thinking about how you could extract a histogram from a still image and apply it to another still in `Accelerate vImage`, and decided that I would like to combine this with the new `vImage Pixel Buffers` functions by taking several still images I thought were interesting, extracting their histograms at initialization, keeping the histograms in variables, and then applying them (specifying them) to our streaming video frames in realtime.

 I also need to apply some noise, both for stylistic reasons but also because it is the only way that these forced histograms can dither enough to draw gradients in shot backgrounds – otherwise they would just draw solid color blocks every time there is a "missing" color in the histogram that would otherwise be needed to bridge two colors in a gradient.
-To get my noise, I am referencing Apple's fantastic sample app [Using vImage Pixel Buffers to Generate Video Effects](https://developer.apple.com/documentation/accelerate/using_vimage_pixel_buffers_to_generate_video_effects), with a huge caveat, which is: I don't think we should ever be using a function like this to generate fresh noise at every buffer callback.
+To get my noise, I am referencing Apple's fantastic sample app [Using vImage Pixel Buffers to Generate Video Effects](https://developer.apple.com/documentation/accelerate/using_vimage_pixel_buffers_to_generate_video_effects), with a caveat, which is: I don't think we should ever be using a function like this to generate fresh noise at every buffer callback.
 I'm sure that Apple doesn't intend for developers to do that; they are just showing how performant it is, and how to implement it.
 But, if someone were to do that in a camera, it would use a lot of fuel doing something that human perception can't memorize in a detailed way over time, so we should be fooling those humans with something that just looks like fresh noise.

 This means, much like with my histograms, I am filling up a set number of buffers with generated `vImage` noise at initialization, and applying them to the realtime video stream buffers in a way that makes them look random: I go forward through the array, I go backwards through the array, then I shuffle the array, then I do it again.
 This prevents noise pattern recognition, where the sequence of noise appears to do a preset "dance" at a regular interval.
 But it means that whether you talk for a minute or an hour, the same amount of energy was spent on generating the noise buffers.
 If you think it's too frugal and you can see it when you pixel-peep, try a larger number.
 I would like to find a way to optimize my histogram specification more as well, because without the live noise generation, that part is now the biggest resource user.